 - Work to Advance Racial Equity in the Budget Is Incomplete

-- Statement from the DC Fiscal Policy Institute: DC Council’s Budget Takes Big Step in Ensuring a Just Recovery and Future
+- Statement: DC Council’s Budget Takes Big Step in Ensuring a Just Recovery and Future

 - Statement: Budget is Progress Towards Racial and Economic Justice

 - Budget Principles for a Strong and Equitable Pandemic Recovery?

 - A Resident’s Guide to the DC Budget

 - Visualizing the DC Police Budget

 Residents of DC and advocates have several opportunities to weigh in on the budget throughout the year, including the Council’s hearings on agency performance and spending and the final Council hearing on the Mayor’s proposed budget.

 The fight for equity and justice is imperative and we can’t do it without you.
 Sign up to DCFPI’s email list or follow us on Twitter, Facebook, and Instagram so we can send you regular updates on our efforts and ways you can get involved.
 You can also learn more about the Just Recovery DC campaign on Twitter.